StanislavNikolov/liveproxy/README.md

 ```

 # Performace
-Absolutely terrible!
-I call reload() on **every single packet**.
-To improve this maybe you can add checking if something changed or even a manual command in the bottom in proxy.py.
+Absolutely terrible! `reload()` is called on **every single packet**.
+To improve this you can pass *some* parameters to proxy.py, this will disable live reloading.
+Then by pressing `r` and enter you can trigger one manually.